CristianaVladareanu26/static-PCA-teaching-materials/content/Statistics.md

 $$

 ---
 *Use the widget below to generate a random dataset.*
-*Click button 1 to visualise the mean of the dataset in both 2D and 1D.*
+*Visualise the mean of the dataset in both 2D and 1D.*

 ```{anywidget} assets/mean.mjs
 :css: assets/variance.css